aayu95/cnca2/README.md

 Assignment 2 for Cloud and Cluster computing : COMP90024

-# CONFIGURING AND DEPLOY INSTANCES -
+# CONFIGURE AND DEPLOY INSTANCES -

 Run Ansible/runTest.sh file to start automated deployment and configuration of NeCTAR instances.
 - Command - sh Ansible/runTest.sh